Brock Lesnar: Professional football career

-After his match at WrestleMania XX in March 2004, Lesnar sidelined his career in WWE to pursue a career in the National Football League (NFL) despite not playing football since high school.
-WWE issued this statement on their official website, WWE.com, following his departure:
+Following his match at WrestleMania XX in March 2004, Brock Lesnar left WWE to pursue a career in professional football, despite not having played the sport since high school.
+WWE publicly acknowledged his departure, stating that Lesnar had decided to pause his wrestling career to attempt a tryout for the National Football League (NFL), and wished him success.

-Lesnar later told a Minnesota radio show that he had "three wonderful years" in WWE, but had grown unhappy and always wanted to play professional football, adding that he did not want to be 40 years old and wondering if he could have "made it" in football.
-In an interview about the NFL, he stated:

-Lesnar had a great showing at the NFL Combine, but on April 17 a minivan collided with his motorbike and he suffered a broken jaw and left hand, a bruised pelvis and a pulled groin.
-Several NFL teams expressed interest in watching Lesnar work out.
-The Minnesota Vikings worked out Lesnar on June 11, but he was hampered by the groin injury suffered in the April motorcycle accident.
-On July 24 it was reported that he was nearly recovered from his groin injury.
-He signed with the Vikings on July 27 and played in several preseason games for the team.
-He was released by the Vikings on August 30.
-Lesnar received an invitation to play as a representative for the Vikings in NFL Europa, but declined due to his desire to stay in the United States with his family.
-He had several football cards produced of him during his time with the Vikings.
+Lesnar later explained in interviews that, while he had enjoyed his time in WWE, he had become disillusioned with the lifestyle and wanted to explore football before it was too late.
+Emphasizing his competitive drive, he stated that the decision was not a publicity stunt, but a serious personal goal.

+He participated in the NFL Scouting Combine and drew attention for his athleticism, but his progress was briefly derailed in April 2004 when he was injured in a motorcycle accident, suffering multiple injuries including a broken jaw and hand.
+Despite the setback, several NFL teams expressed interest, and Lesnar worked out for the Minnesota Vikings in June.
+He signed with the team in late July and appeared in several preseason games as a defensive tackle before being released in August.

+The Vikings offered Lesnar a spot in NFL Europa to further develop his skills, but he declined the opportunity, citing a desire to remain in the United States with his family.
+During his time with the Vikings, several official football trading cards featuring Lesnar were released.

 Mixed martial arts career

 Hero's (2007)

 On April 29, 2006, after the final match of the K-1 World Grand Prix 2006 in Las Vegas, Lesnar stated his intent to join K-1's mixed martial arts league, Hero's.
-He trained with Minnesota Martial Arts Academy under Greg Nelson and Minnesota Assistant Head wrestling coach Marty Morgan.
+He trained with Minnesota Martial Arts Academy under Greg Nelson and Minnesota assistant head wrestling coach Marty Morgan.
 Lesnar signed the deal in August.
 His first fight was scheduled against Hong-man Choi of South Korea on June 2, 2007, at the Dynamite!!
 USA show.
 Prior to the match, Choi was replaced by Min-soo Kim.
 Lesnar submitted Kim with strikes in 1:09 of the first round to win his first official MMA match.